-Unlike traditional peanut butter oatmeal cookies, these are made without brown sugar, without eggs, and without butter, but you’d never tell- They are a healthy alternative WITHOUT sacrificing on taste.
+- Unlike traditional peanut butter oatmeal cookies, these are made without brown sugar, eggs, or butter- They are a healthy alternative WITHOUT sacrificing taste.

-- Chocolate Chips- Use as many or little as you like!
+Chocolate Chips.
+Use as many or few as you like!
 Be sure to reserve a handful to top the cookies with.

 To start, you will preheat the oven to 180C/350F.
 Line a cookie sheet or baking tray with parchment paper.
 Then, in a large mixing bowl, combine your peanut butter with oats and banana and mix well, until fully incorporated.
 Using a rubber spatula, fold through the chocolate chips.